SecretJuggler/mvc-php/README.md

 A lightweight and straightforward Customer Relationship Management (CRM) system built with PHP.

 REQUIREMENTS
-PHP 8.2 or higher
+PHP 8.2 or higher,
-MySQL
+MySQL,
-Apache Web Server
+Apache Web Server,
 Composer

 There is a config.php for storing database credentials and mail settings for sending emails.